 Ronald wasn't poor at all.
 Quite the opposite in fact.
 As it turns out, Ronald was a secret stock market wiz.
 And throughout his life, Ronald lived frugally so he could pour all of his modest extra income into the stock market.
 Over time, those investments grew substantially.
 How substantially?

-Yesterday it was revealed that this ex-janitor, who most people assumed was homeless, left behind an $8 million estate.
+It was revealed that this ex-janitor, who most people assumed was homeless, left behind an $8 million estate.

 Not surprisingly, the community is completely dumbfounded.
 Or "Dummerstonfounded."
 How could this man who everyone just assumed was destitute actually be a secret multi-millionaire?